skript-reflect

 [the] expr[ession][s](-| )%number%

-When used with the raw expression, you can set it to a value, which will change the input value from that argument.
+When used with , you can set it to a value, which will change the input value from that argument.
 This can be used to store data in variables in the calling trigger.

 import: